nytimes/react-tracking/README.md

 // ...
 ```

+If the function returns `null` or `undefined` then no data will be tracked.

 ### Accessing data stored in the component's `props` and `state`

 Further runtime data, such as the component's `props` and `state`, are available as follows: